 What Is FEFO?

-FEFO (First Expired, First Out) is an inventory and warehouse management method that organizes storage placement and distribution flow based on the nearest expiration date or remaining shelf life of products, to minimize waste and ensure product safety and quality.
+FEFO (First Expired, First Out) is an inventory management method that prioritizes products based on their expiration date or remaining shelf life rather than their arrival date.

 What Is FEFO Used For?